linkdd/tricorder/README.md

 ```
 $ tricorder -i /path/to/inventory do -- echo "run on all hosts"
 $ tricorder -i /path/to/inventory -H backend do -- echo "run on specific host"
-$ tricorder -i /path/to/inventory -t server,myapp do -- echo "run on all hosts matching tags"
+$ tricorder -i /path/to/inventory -t "server & myapp" do -- echo "run on all hosts matching tags"
 ```

 Or to run concurrently instead of sequencially: